For backpackers and avid travelers, searching for cheap multi-city flights and direct flights whenever possible is a never-ending task.

 The Direct Flights website is helpful in the early phase of flight research when you may only want to find out if there are direct flights between your departure city and destination.

-It can be helpful whether you're looking for one-way tickets or round-trip, and you don't even need to know the date(s).
-Plus, it's free, easy to use, and doesn't require creating an account, which privacy advocates will appreciate.
+It can be helpful whether you're looking for one-way tickets or round-trip tickets, and you don't even need to know the exact date(s).
+Additionally, it's free, easy to use, and doesn't require creating an account, which privacy advocates will likely appreciate.

 Booking Cheap Multi-City Flights

 International flights or journeys to smaller airports may require booking multi-stop flights.
-I needed to take this approach after a friend invited me to his wedding in Ho Chi Minh City, South Vietnam.
-While I've already booked those flights, I'll use them to illustrate how to find cheap multi-city flights on Flightroutes.com.
+I needed to take this approach after a friend invited me to his wedding in Ho Chi Minh City, Vietnam.
+Although I've already booked those flights, I'll use them to demonstrate how to find affordable multi-city flights on Flightroutes.com.

 Austin to Ho Chi Minh City